GAIR-NLP/alignment-for-honesty/README.md

 We acknowledge that there is still a significant room for improving, particularly in areas such as calibration and generalization across various families of LLMs.
 We will focus on these refinements in the future.

 ## 🥳Citation
-If you find our work useful, please cite our paper:
+If you find our work useful, please cite our paper.